Deploying apps

 requirements.txt

-file if your project doesn’t already have one by runningpip freeze > requirements.txt
+file if your project does not already have one by runningpip freeze > requirements.txt

 whitenoise